Welcome to Naples cruise port!

 How to Get from Naples to Capri Island?

-2. NAPLES TO CAPRI FERRY RIDE – The ferry ride varies from 50 minutes to 1 hour 30 minutes, and there are several companies providing ferry transport.
+- NAPLES TO CAPRI FERRY RIDE – The ferry ride varies from 50 minutes to 1h 30 minutes, and there are several companies providing ferry transport.
 Some of them depart from Molo Beverello and some of them from Calata Porta di Massa (located next to it).
 The ferry ticket prices start at 14.80 € per person one-way and generally depend on the type of ferry.
 There are high-speed, regular, and slow ferries, and the frequency depends on the season (from April to October they are more frequent due to the number of tourists).
 You can check the timetables on the Naples ferry schedule website.

 Campania region boasts so many beautiful places to visit, and you can visit Campania’s main highlights by taking the Mediterranean cruise and visiting the Naples cruise port.
 I’ve listed only the most popular day trips from Naples, but in reality, there are many more of them.
-When it comes to visiting this gorgeous Italian region and the Gulf of Naples, I highly recommend taking private guided tours/day trips as it allows you to get an insight into the Italian impressive history and get to know the soul of Italian people.
+Whatever you choose to do, make sure you plan your day ahead to fully enjoy this wonderful port of call!
+Until the next visit, Arrivederci Napoli!

 You May Also Like:

 This article may contain affiliate / compensated links.
 For full information, please see my disclaimer here.